-Oil recovers some losses after 6-percent plunge, but market on edge
+Oil claws back some losses after 6-percent plunge, but outlook weak

 Since then, however, the curve has moved into contango for most of 2019, implying oversupply as higher prices further out make it attractive to store oil for later sale.

-“Investors are becoming increasingly concerned that any potential production cuts by OPEC will be insufficient to cover the surplus in the market,” ANZ bank said on Wednesday.

-“The list of reasons for the decline are pretty specific ... too much supply and a risk of slowing demand growth,” said James Mick, Energy Portfolio Manager with U.S. investment firm Tortoise.
+Goldman said rising output and sluggish demand growth meant there was “greater supply/spare capacity next year”, but added that it did not expect prices to match levels reached in early 2016 when crude slipped below $30 a barrel.

-“Part of the supply issue has been surging U.S. production,” he added.
+James Mick, energy portfolio manager with U.S. investment firm Tortoise, said “part of the supply issue has been surging U.S. production.”

 U.S. crude oil production C-OUT-T-EIA has jumped by almost a quarter this year, to a record 11.7 million bpd largely because of a surge in shale output.